-‘Design’ and ‘business’ are two words with a poorly understood association and it’s holding both Australian businesses and designers back.
+‘Design’ and ‘business’ are two words with a poorly understood association and it’s holding both Australian businesses and designers back when discussing design strategy.
 We’re talking different languages and as a result, we’re leaving potential on the table.
 As designers, we’ve been selling ourselves short by trying to explain the value of design in creative terms rather than in business language.

 “Clients are the difference between art and design” – Michael Beirut